IraduhayeBukuruPaterne1/multi-user-file-manager/README.md

 **Redis server**

+**Steps to Set Up and Run the Project**

-Steps to Set Up and Run the Project
+**Steps to Set Up and Run the Project**

 Navigate to the Project Directory

 cd multilingual-file-manager

-Install Dependencies
+**Install Dependencies**

 npm install

-Configure Environment Variables
-Create a .env file in the project root and add:
+**Configure Environment Variables Create a .env file in the project root with the following content:**

-env
 DB_HOST=your_database_host

 DB_USER=your_database_user

 DB_PASSWORD=your_database_password

 DB_NAME=your_database_name

 REDIS_HOST=your_redis_host

 REDIS_PORT=your_redis_port

-Run Database Migrations (if applicable)
+**Run Database Migrations (if applicable)**

 npm run migrate

-Start the Application
+**2. Start the Application**

 npm start
-Usage
-**Redis server**

-Use the /register endpoint to create a new account.

-2. Log In
-Authenticate your account via the /login endpoint.

-3. Manage Files
+**Usage**
+**Register a New User**

+**Endpoint: /register**

+Create a new account by providing a username, email, and password.
+**Log In**

+Endpoint: /login

+**Authenticate and receive a token for secure access.**

+**Manage Files**

-Perform the following operations:
+Perform file and directory operations:

-Create, read, update, and delete files and directories.
+Create, read, update, delete files.

-4. Change Language
+Organize files into directories.

+**Change Language**

+Endpoint: /language

-Select your preferred language using the /language endpoint.
+Update your preferred language to customize the user interface.

-5. Upload Files
+**Upload Files**

+**Endpoint: /upload**

-Upload files and monitor progress with the provided API routes.
+Upload files and track progress through the provided API routes.

-Testing
-Run Unit Tests
+**Testing**
-Execute the following command:
+Run the following command to execute unit tests:

-bash
-Copy code
 npm test

-Test Coverage
-Tests include:
+**Test Coverage**
+The test suite includes:

-User authentication.
+User authentication functionality.
 File CRUD operations.
-Queuing system functionalities.
+Queuing system functionality.

 **Challenges and Solutions**

-**1. Handling Concurrent File Uploads**

-Challenge: Managing multiple simultaneous uploads without overloading the server.
-Solution: Integrated Redis queuing for efficient processing.
-2. Implementing Dynamic i18n
-Challenge: Applying internationalization dynamically across the app.
-Solution: Designed middleware to detect and apply user-selected languages in real-time.
-Future Enhancements
-Add real-time notifications for file-related events.
-Implement role-based access control for file management.
-Expand multilingual support to more languages.
+Developing the Multilingual File Manager Application presented several challenges that required innovative solutions.
+One major hurdle was handling concurrent file uploads efficiently without overloading the server.
+To address this, we integrated Redis with a queuing system, ensuring smooth processing and tracking of multiple file uploads simultaneously.
+Another significant challenge was implementing dynamic internationalization (i18n) across the application.
+This required designing middleware capable of detecting user-selected languages and applying them in real time.
+By leveraging the i18next library, we created a seamless multilingual experience for users, enhancing global accessibility.
+These solutions not only improved the application’s performance but also contributed to a more user-friendly interface.

 ![Screenshot 2024-12-01 222237](https://github.com/user-attachments/assets/0d1b71bc-35fa-4a05-98df-9c3e79923c42)